-5 Discussion
+4 Discussion

-This paper proposes a new view of image blur based on the observation that blur-induced distortions of local phase contribute more to the perception of blurriness than the widely noted loss of high-frequency energy.
+This paper proposes a new view of image blur based on the observation that blur induces distortion of local phase, in addition to the widely noted loss of high-frequency energy.
 We have shown that isolated precisely localized features create strong local phase coherence, and that blurring disrupts this phase coherence.
 We have also developed a particular measure of phase coherence based on coarse-to-fine phase prediction, and shown that this measure can serve as an indication of blur in natural images.
-We are currently working on methods for deblurring based on this measure.
+In the future, it remains to be seen whether the visual systems detect blur by comparing the relative amplitude of localized filters at different scales [7], or alternatively, comparing the relative spread of local phase across scale and space.